Ian-Courtright/the-timer/progress-tracking/design-match-update.md

 - Updated TimerFlow logo with matching button style to be consistent with QuickSets
 - Repositioned TimerFlow as a tab in the top-right corner
 - Added humorous tooltip to provide app explanation with personality
-- Added the ability to name timers with a subtle input field
-- Implemented a comprehensive timer logs system in the settings menu
-- Added red pulsing effect and minus sign for negative time when going past 00:00:00

 ## Technical Modifications
 - Removed `bg-timer-background/80` from the header component